harvard-dce/stack-nag/README.md

 4. Create the S3 a bucket to hold the Lambda code if it does not already exist.

 5. Run `invoke stack.create` to create the CloudFormation stack.
+For the prod version you must set `AWS_PROFILE=prod` (or whatever your prod credentials profile is called).